SyedTalhaHashmi/shelfiio-Frontend/README.md

 - Node.js (v18 or higher)
 - npm (comes with Node.js)
-- A backend API server running (see Backend URL configuration below)
+- A backend API server running (see and check Backend URL configuration below)

 ## Installation